 - Promote inter-disciplinary, cross-sector collaboration and engagement to address the challenges and unlock the opportunities presented by sustainable urbanisation across the Commonwealth.

-The programme is structured around the following key question:
+The programme was structured around the following key question:

 How can we collaborate more effectively to leverage the power of the Commonwealth to achieve sustainable urbanisation?

 The individual sessions focused on one or more of the following themes:

 - Building capacity and capability